Fraemohs Tasman’s ‘Mackenzie Gable’ transportable show home is now for sale. See the TradeMe page for more information.

 The following is an excerpt from a report titled Performance Of Houses During The Christchurch Earthquakes of 22 February 2011 by Andrew Buchanan, David Carradine and Hugh Morris for The New Zealand Society for Earthquake Engineering Inc:

 “While these buildings were reported to have moved significantly during the earthquake, the damage observed after the event was minimal, even in cases where significant ground settlement (up to 200 mm) was observed.
 It was noted that for Fraemohs houses built using 63mm thick (2 and 3 laminates) walls, there were some cases where small portions of the timber sections had sheared off near the bottoms of walls, as shown in Figure 43.
 This was reported to be the most severe damage to any of the inspected Fraemohs homes and it was noted that the failures occurred in places where the laminates were half notched, therefore having a smaller cross section.

 No damage was observed in Fraemohs homes made using 93 mm thick, 3 ply laminates.
 A Fraemohs house located in the Avondale area of Christchurch was found to have only minimal separation of some of the log/timber courses even though the house suffered differential settlements up to 100 mm, cracking of the concrete floor slab, and severe liquefaction resulting in several tonnes of silt needing to be removed from inside the house and from the surrounding yard.”

-As this excerpt shows, despite being subject to serious movement of the ground and supporting foundations, Fraemohs Homes suffered only minimal damage.
+As the above excerpt shows, despite being subject to serious movement of the ground and supporting foundations, Fraemohs Homes suffered only minimal damage.
 This damage was observed only in those homes with 63mm thick walls.
-As a result, we now use 100mm thick 3 ply external walls and 60mm thick internal walls as standard so our current homes are even more earthquake-resistant.
+As a result, we now use 100mm thick 3 ply external walls and 60mm thick internal walls as standard so our current homes are even more earthquake resistant.